dbiir/rainbow/rainbow-evaluate/README.md

 Parameters in `WORKLOAD_EVALUATION.properties` are:
 ```
-# LOCAL, SPARK1 or SPARK2
+# LOCAL, SPARK1, SPARK2 or PRESTO
 method=SPARK2

 # PARQUET or ORC